Montivagant970/Portfolio/Professional_Development/Distillery.ManagementSystem/README.md

+**DISTILLERY MANAGEMENT SYSTEM** : project created for the purposes of learning the concepts of object-oriented programming, relational databases, and app development during my trial period at ELCA Information Technology.

 *  **Program.cs** : entry point to the Distillery Management System.
 *  **SQL_DB.cs** : a mock SQL database, structured as a singleton to ensure only a single instance of the database when running the application.
 *  **Utilities.cs** : class to manage the various menus of the application.